GrinonBarrett/Taksidos/Core Rules/4=Goods and Services/Henchlings, Hirelings, Hired Hands, and Mercenaries.md

 | Local Henchman | $90 | Functions as a man-at-arms.
 Will fight, but may opt to retreat if victory is not at hand (does not appear to be likely or will be too tough of a fight to achieve). |

 ## Mercenaries
 A cut above the hired hands of everyday work, these mercenaries are professionals that command longer contracts (often 3 months).
-A retainer must be paid, which is half of their estimated value, and the remainder is tio be paid as negotiated between the mercenary and their employer.
+A retainer must be paid, which is half of their estimated value, and the remainder is to be paid as negotiated between the mercenary and their employer.
 Sometimes, they will agree to have the remainder of their contract paid in loot during the course of the contract.
-One should be keen and careful in the negotion of their mercenaries.
+One should be keen and careful in the negotiation of their mercenaries.

 | Type | Cost per contract | General Function |
 |-|-|-|